 Our compensation philosophy is to motivate and reward employees for performance that will result in superior financial results and create long-term value for shareholders.
-We do this by generally targeting base pay at the competitive median and tying incentive pay to performance.
+We do this by generally targeting base pay at or slightly below the competitive median and targeting incentive pay, which is tied directly to performance, at or slightly above the competitive median.
 We tie pay to performance by:

-- measuring individual, business and company performance; - using performance to differentiate the amount of incentive compensation; and - allocating more reward dollars to higher performers.
+- measuring individual, business and company performance: - using performance to differentiate the amount of incentive compensation; and - allocating more reward dollars to higher performers.